Pinpointing the Stewart Homestead

 6. “State and County Maps: Pennsylvania: County Maps and Atlases,” map images, USGenWeb Archives, United States Digital Map Library (http://www.usgwarchives.org/maps/pa/county/: downloaded 9 December 2009), Map of Buffington Township, Indiana, Pennsylvania; citing Atlas of Indiana County Pennsylvania, (New York: F.W.
 Beers & Co., 1871).

-4 Responses to “Pinpointing the Stewart Homestead”
+4 thoughts on “Pinpointing the Stewart Homestead”

 1. My Name is Randee Allison Jones..My Grandfather is James Richard Stewart… my Great Grandfather is Joshua Thompson Stewart.
 How are you related to me???